aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 He who throws dirt is losing ground.
+> 🥠 He who laughs last is laughing at you.

-Last update: Mon Jan  6 05:09:17 2025
+Last update: Tue Jan  7 05:08:37 2025

 ### Let's play! 🎮